Will Smith: 2013–2022: Career fluctuations and King Richard

 His film Bright was distributed via Netflix on December 22, 2017.
 An urban fantasy, it was the most expensive film for Netflix to date.
 Smith collaborated with his director from Suicide Squad, David Ayer.
 This would also be another critical disappointment for Smith, with critics panning the film.
 Richard Roeper of The Chicago Sun-Times criticized the film and Smith's performance writing, "By the time Will Smith barks [the line, "Dude, you can't go through elf town!"] with 100 percent urgency and sincerity in the mindboggling mess that is "Bright," it's clear we are watching a truly terrible, mountainous pile of genre-blending garbage".

-Also in 2017, Smith released the song "Get Lit" a collaboration between him and his former group mate Jazzy Jeff, and launched his own YouTube channel, which as of July 2019 has over 6 million subscribers and 294 million total views.
-Smith performed the official song "Live It Up" alongside American singer Nicky Jam and Kosovar singer Era Istrefi at the closing ceremony of the 2018 FIFA World Cup in Moscow, Russia.
-That September, Smith appeared, alongside Bad Bunny, on the Marc Anthony song "Está Rico".
+Smith performed "Live It Up", the official song of the 2018 FIFA World Cup.

-Smith performed the soccer 2018 World Cup's official song "Live It Up".
+Also in 2017, Smith released the song "Get Lit" a collaboration with his former group mate Jazzy Jeff, and launched his own YouTube channel.
+At the closing ceremony of the 2018 FIFA World Cup in Moscow, Smith performed the tournament's official song, "Live It Up", with Nicky Jam and Era Istrefi.
+That September, Smith and Bad Bunny appeared on the Marc Anthony song "Está Rico".

 Smith portrayed the Genie (originally voiced by Robin Williams) in the live-action adaptation of Disney's Aladdin, directed by Guy Ritchie.
-He also participated in the soundtracks by recording singles: "Arabian Nights (2019)", "Friend Like Me", and "Prince Ali".
-The film was released on May 24, 2019.
-Aladdin grossed over $1 billion worldwide to become Smith's highest-grossing film, surpassing Independence Day.
+He recorded three singles for the soundtrack: "Arabian Nights (2019)", "Friend Like Me", and "Prince Ali".
+The film was released on May 24, 2019 and grossed over $1 billion worldwide, surpassing Independence Day to become Smith's highest-grossing film.
 Smith was also featured on rapper Logic's song "Don't Be Afraid To Be Different" (2019), from his fifth studio album Confessions of a Dangerous Mind.